 Sexual Harassment Board (SHB).
-The Vice President for Campus Life and Operational Management (who will preside as chair), a faculty member, and a staff member shall convene to hear incidents involving allegations of harassment of a sexual nature.
+The Senior Vice President (who will preside as chair), a faculty member, and a staff member shall convene to hear incidents involving allegations of harassment of a sexual nature.
 Should there be other alleged infractions of University policy reported to have occurred relevant to the alleged incident of sexual harassment; those infractions will be adjudicated by the SHB.
 The overtones of a courtroom are to be avoided and the procedural rules held to the minimum consistent with efficient proceedings and due process.
 The SHB will use a “preponderance of the evidence” standard to develop its decisions, which will be binding on the parties involved.
 SHB hearings may be videotaped and/or audiotaped for record keeping and review purposes.

 Sexual Harassment Committee of Appeals (SCA).
 The Title IX Coordinator will convene the members of the SHCA, which shall consist of three individuals drawn from a pool of faculty and staff.
 The SCMA is not a hearing body, but is rather an appeals committee.
 Therefore, it will not conduct an additional hearing, but will be responsible for reviewing documents, reports, transcripts, and findings of the SHB for procedural errors pertinent to the original hearing.
 When necessary, the SHCA may contact members of the SHB to discuss their deliberations and the rationale for their findings.